jeog/TOSDataBridge/README.md

 - Run

 ##### For Python:
-- Open a python shell/interpreter or create a script
 - import tosdb

 ### Contributions
 ---
 This project grew out of personal need and is maintained by a single developer.
 Contributions - testing, bug fixes, suggestions, extensions, whatever - are always welcome.
-If you want to contribute a non-trivial fix, module, extension etc. it's recommended you communicate the intention first to avoid unnecessary and/or conflicting work.
+If you want to contribute something non-trivial it's recommended you communicate the intention first to avoid unnecessary and/or conflicting work.

-Even if you are not comfortable contributing code, simply reporting bugs or questioning (seemingly) idiotic or unintuitive interface design can be very helpful.
-Chances are, if you think something is an issue, others will too.
+Simply reporting bugs or questioning seemingly idiotic or unintuitive interface design can be very helpful.

 ### Upcoming Changes
 - - -
-- simplify the main header: tos_databridge.h
-- simplify the API
+- simplify the C/C++ API
 - consider an 'intermediate' API between client lib and engine, allowing users to inject their own callbacks/hooks for handling raw data from the engine

 ### Contents